James Ryan Requeima

 paper | bibtex | code

-Link to McGill Master’s thesis Master's Thesis: Relative sectional curvature in compact angled 2-complexes
+Link to McGill Master’s thesis Master's Thesis.
+Relative sectional curvature in compact angled 2-complexes

 We define the notion of relative sectional curvature for 2-complexes, and prove that a compact angled 2-complex that has negative sectional curvature relative to planar sections has coherent fundamental group.
 We analyze a certain type of 1-complex that we call flattenable graphs Γ → X for an compact angled 2-complex X, and show that if X has nonpositive sectional curvature, and if for every flattenable graph π1(Γ) → π1(X) is finitely presented, then X has coherent fundamental group.
 Finally we show that if X is a compact angled 2-complex with negative sectional curvature relative to π-gons and planar sections then π1(X) is coherent.
 Some results are provided which are useful for creating examples of 2-complexes with these properties, or to test a 2-complex for these properties.